 It was shown that interferences can be observed on the DA2GC AS receiver according to ETSI TR 103 108 at aircraft altitudes up to 10 km produced by one BFWA TS.

 According to a SEAMCAT analysis using the actual deployment data of BFWA in one country an interference probability of 64% for interfering TS and 1% for interfering CS is calculated for those areas where BFWA is deployed at the terminal densities assumed, noting that terminal activity is taken to be 100%.
 For lower levels of actvity (e.g. 25%) the probability of interference from Terminal Stations would be 9.1%.
+It is noted that a linear distribution was assumed for aircraft height.
 Mitigation measures are required in order to minimise interference in those areas where BFWA is deployed.

-Ground station
+Conclusions for the Ground station

 DA2GC Source: